 Social Media Verification

-I personally have become verified for my personal account on both Twitter (@NealSchaffer) and Facebook (Neal Schaffer on Facebook), although I have not yet become verified on Instagram.
-That doesn’t mean that I haven’t gone through the process of how to get verified on Instagram that I am about to describe below, as I have, and I am in the midst of my second application (please read below for further explanation).
+That doesn’t mean that I haven’t gone through the process of how to get verified on Instagram that I am about to describe below (I have) and I am in the midst of my second application (please read below for further explanation).
 I have also engaged with others who have and haven’t become verified on Instagram over the last several months, so I will also share anecdotal advice based on those discussions.
 Before I talk about how to get verified on Instagram, however, I want to share my experiences regarding to becoming verified on Facebook and Twitter to glean some understanding about social media verification in general.

 How Twitter Democratized Verification

-Obviously, not everyone can get verified because that is the whole point: Verification is usually reserved for celebrities so there is no doubt that you are engaging with the “real” entity.
-Even Instagram themselves say, at the top of the Request Verification screen that I will discuss below,
+bviously, not everyone can get verified, because that is the whole point: verification is usually reserved for celebrities, so there is no doubt that you are engaging with the “real” entity.
+Even Instagram themselves say, at the top of the Request Verification screen that I will discuss below:

 A verified badge is a check that appears next to an Instagram account’s name to indicate that the authentic presence of a notable public figure, celebrity, global brand, or entity it represents.